fusioncharts/dev_centre_docs/using-with-server-side-languages/ruby-on-rails/different-ways-of-loading-data.md

 The FusionCharts Rails wrapper lets you load data for a chart using:

-* <a href="/using-with-server-side-languages/ruby-on-rails/different-ways-of-loading-data.html#loading-data-from-a-static-json-string">a static JSON string</a>
+* <a href="/using-with-server-side-languages/ruby-on-rails/different-ways-of-loading-data#loading-data-from-a-static-json-string" class="smoth-scroll">a static JSON string</a>

-* <a href="/using-with-server-side-languages/ruby-on-rails/different-ways-of-loading-data.html#loading-data-from-a-static-xml-string">a static XML string</a>
+* <a href="/using-with-server-side-languages/ruby-on-rails/different-ways-of-loading-data#loading-data-from-a-static-xml-string" class="smoth-scroll">a static XML string</a>

-* <a href="/using-with-server-side-languages/ruby-on-rails/different-ways-of-loading-data.html#loading-data-from-a-valid-ruby-hash">a valid Ruby hash</a>
+* <a href="/using-with-server-side-languages/ruby-on-rails/different-ways-of-loading-data#loading-data-from-a-valid-ruby-hash" class="smoth-scroll">a valid Ruby hash</a>

 In this section, you will be shown how the Ruby on Rails wrapper uses each of these methods to generate charts.